 Heading towards Ardagh, you will pass five overhead bridges, beautifully cut from locally sourced stone.
-In Ardagh, visit the old station house, located close to where the iconic Ardagh Chalice was found in 1868, or stop and make a wish at the famous St. Kieran’s Holy Well.
+In Ardagh, visit The Old Station House, located close to where the iconic Ardagh Chalice was found in 1868, or stop and make a wish at the famous St. Kieran’s Holy Well.

 Ardagh to Newcastle West - 4km

-Visitors can learn all about local history at the Desmond Castle, enjoy the excellent facilities at Castle Demesne Park, explore the beautiful grounds at Cahermoyle House, or pop into the cosy pubs and quality restaurants for some rest and relaxation.
-Parking facilities are available at Newcastle West.
+Visitors can learn all about local history at Desmond Castle, enjoy the excellent facilities at Castle Demesne Park, explore the beautiful grounds at Cahermoyle House, or pop into the cosy pubs and quality restaurants for some rest and relaxation.

 Newcastle West to Barnagh – 10km

-At 164 metres above sea level, the viewing point at Barnagh is the perfect place to stop for a break and admire the natural landscape, with views out to Clare, Cork and Kerry.
-Parking facilities are available at Barnagh.
+After the tunnel at 164 metres above sea level, the viewing point at Barnagh is the perfect place to stop for a break and admire the sprawling natural landscape, with views across Clare, Cork and Kerry.

 Barnagh to Templeglantine – 4km

-Parking facilities are available at Templeglantine.
+Parking facilities for Limerick Greenway are available at Templeglantine.